10W-40, 5W-30, 5W-40, etc. How does this stand for?

 - 60 - oil can be used at temperatures up to + 50С and above

-This designation of motor oils is used already from 1911 year, then a society of some kind of automobile engineers assembled there and decided to classify all the oils according to their applicability, this society was called - SAE (Society / Society / of Automotive / automotive / Engineers / engineers /).
+This designation of motor oil only is used from the 1911 of the year, then a society of some automotive engineers gathered there and decided all the oils classified by applicability, this society was called - SAE (Society / Society / of Automotive / automotive / Engineers / engineers /).

 So they took, and classified all the oils in viscosity, so that at first glance it was clear how and under what conditions it (oil) can be used.